micmejia/bible-dump/AMPC/Ezekiel/Ezek 37.md

-And I will make them one nation in the land, upon the mountains of Israel, and one [^b]King shall be King over them all; and they shall be no longer two nations, neither be divided into two kingdoms any more.
+And I will make them one nation in the land, upon the mountains of Israel, and one King shall be King over them all; and they shall be no longer two nations, neither be divided into two kingdoms any more.